pulp/pulp_rpm/docs/user-guide/recipes.rst

     Individual package errors encountered during sync:

-    3 packages failed signature check and were not imported.
+    3 packages failed signature filter and were not imported.

 .. _export-repos: